MHassanSaleem/React-E-Commerce-Backend-Strapi/README.md

+## About
+This is the backend for the E-commerce painting shop, built using Strapi, a headless CMS that manages products, categories, and orders.
+It provides a secure and flexible API consumed by the React frontend.
+Stripe is integrated for payment processing, enabling smooth and secure checkouts.

+✅ Highlights:

+📦 Product & category management via Strapi

+💳 Stripe payment processing

+🔐 Secure, RESTful API for frontend consumption

+🖼️ Ideal for a scalable, real-world E-commerce workflow

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.